mahsankhaan/cloud-pak-for-applications/README.md

 ### 5. Verify if the microservices are up and running
-1. Open the Openshift dashboard.
+1. Open the OpenShift dashboard.
 2. Once the dashboard is open from the left menu select Application.
 3. Go in routes and there will be two services up and running.
 4. To run the application click links in **Hostname**